 Building equity through real estate is a beautiful thing–especially when it doesn’t cost you a dime.
 If the cash you get from rental income is enough to pay your entire mortgage, your property is essentially building equity using other people’s money.

-In the wise words of Bob Dylan, “The times, they are a-changin’ ”.
-That’s why flexibility is more important now than ever.
-For example, let’s say you suddenly need to move home to care for an aging parent.
-Or your company transfers you to a different city.
-You can simply rent out your unit and keep earning passive income.
+Flexibility is more important now than ever.
+For example, let’s say you suddenly need to move home to care for an aging parent, or your company transfers you to a different city.
+You can rent out your unit and keep earning passive income.

-House Hacking is going to give you experience being a landlord, whether you like it or not.
-Because you’re right next-door to your tenants, it’s much easier to keep an eye on how your property is being treated, monitor noise levels, and quick accessibility in case an emergency repair needs to be made.
-Managing rental properties is much easier when it’s in close proximity.
+House hacking gives you experience as a landlord, whether you like it or not.
+Because you’re right next door to your tenants, it’s much easier to keep an eye on how your property is being treated, monitor noise levels, and quick accessibility in case an emergency repair needs to be made.
+Managing rental properties is much easier when they are in close proximity.

-Owning rental property can come with huge tax benefits.
-House Hacking investors benefit most through depreciation and a mortgage interest tax deduction.
+Owning rental property can come with substantial tax benefits.
+House-hacking investors benefit most through depreciation and a mortgage interest tax deduction.
 Depreciation is simply the wear and tear a property goes through over time.
 Because this wear and tear decreases the value of a property, investors can save a lot of money in taxes with depreciation.
-Owning this type of property also reduces your taxable income thanks to the mortgage interest deduction.
+Owning this property type also reduces your taxable income thanks to the mortgage interest deduction.

 6 Drawbacks of House Hacking